lsst-dm/dm_dev_guide/services/batch.rst

 Rubin Batch Systems: Overview
 =============================

-THe **HTCondor DAC Cluster** has the following submit (schedd) nodes from which users can submit jobs and run workflows:
+The **HTCondor DAC Cluster** has the following submit (schedd) nodes from which users can submit jobs and run workflows:

 - ``lsst-devl01.ncsa.illinois.edu``
 - ``lsst-devl02.ncsa.illinois.edu`` (available Sep 14, 2020)